VAT Compensation Scheme for charities

 - bodies which received that funding directly or indirectly from the State

-- the European Union or European Union bodies, or from bodies which received that funding directly or indirectly from the European Union
+- the European Union (EU) or EU bodies, or from bodies which received that funding directly or indirectly from the EU

-- the public funding of any Member State of the European Union
+- the public funding of any Member State of the EU

-- a body which received that funding directly or indirectly from the public funding of a Member State of the European Union
+- a body which received that funding directly or indirectly from the public funding of a Member State of the EU

 - international organisations which received that funding directly or indirectly from the public funding of any country